- How do I register for employer health tax?

 - the amount of taxable Ontario remuneration, and

 A replacement instalment remittance form may be faxed to you, but the faxed instalment remittance form cannot be used by financial institutions to process payments.
 The completed instalment remittance form can be faxed back to the ministry to avoid a late-filing penalty and the payment can be mailed in.
 However, interest charges will apply if the payment is not received by the due date.
 If the due date falls on a weekend or holiday, the due date for the instalment is the next business day.

 The EHT rate may be different for instalments versus that used for the annual return.
 Instalment tax rates are based on the employer's payroll from the prior year.

 New employers in their first and second year of operation should estimate their annual payroll for the current year and use that amount to determine their instalment tax rate.

-The tax rate to be used on the annual return is based on the actual remuneration paid by the employer during the year.
+The tax rate to be used on the EHT annual return is based on the actual Ontario payroll paid by the employer during the year.
 Since the tax payable on the return may differ from the tax paid on the instalments during the year, a debit or credit balance may arise at year-end.

-How do I make corrections to my account?
+How do I correct my employer health tax account?
 I forgot to report directors' fees when I filed my annual return.